Benau/libopenglrecorder/README.md

 ### Compiling

-Make sure you have a c++11 capable compiler, gcc 4.8 recommended.
-After checking out the repo, `cd libopenglrecorder`, and assume that you have all of the above dependencies installed:
+Make sure you have a C++11 capable compiler, GCC 4.8 or later recommended.
+After checking out the repo, `cd libopenglrecorder`, and ensure that you have all of the above dependencies installed:

 ```